-- made if the student officially withdraws from the class prior to or on the 10% point of the class. - To comply with applicable federal regulations regarding refunds, federal regulations will supersede the state refund regulations stated in this rule. - Where a student, having paid the required tuition for a semester, dies during that semester (prior to or on the last day of examinations of the college the student was attending), all tuition and fees for that semester may be refunded to the estate of the deceased. - 4.
+- a) A college shall provide a 100 percent refund to the student if the student officially withdraws or is officially withdrawn by the College prior to the first day of the off-cycle course section. - b) A college shall provide a 100 percent refund to the student if the College cancels the course section in which the student is registered. - c) After an off-cycle course section begins, a college shall provide a 75 percent refund to the student if the student officially withdraws or is officially withdrawn by the College from the course section prior to or on the 10 percent point of the course section. - To comply with applicable federal regulations regarding refunds, federal regulations will supersede the state refund regulations stated in this rule. - 4.
+Where a student, having paid the required tuition for a semester, dies during that semester (prior to or on the last day of examinations of the college the student was attending), all tuition and fees for that semester may be refunded to the estate of the deceased. - 5.
 For classes such as community interest and motorcycle, there are no refunds unless the class is cancelled by the College.